 Shoei helmets came in at number 6 in our review of the safest crash helmet brands.

-Looking to buy a Shoei crash helmet?
+Looking to buy this Shoei?

 Shoei wanted the GT-Air to be as quiet as possible.
 Of course, helmet noise does depend on some things other than the helmet – including the sort of bike you ride (it’ll be quieter sat behind a barn door fairing than bolt-upright on a naked for example).
 Also, the GT-Air is a sports-touring helmet so the aerodynamics are designed for a more upright riding position – not nose down near the tank.
 Having said that, lots of owners reckon it’s anywhere from good to great in terms of quietness.
 It’s always subjective and depends on what your last helmet was and if you’re wearing plugs or not – and one rider reckoned the big vent on the top made quite a bit of noise which again would be dependent on whether you’ve got vents closed or not.
 But if you’re wanting a quiet helmet, the GT-Air seems overall very good and broadly commended for quietness.

 Ventilation is a particularly strong point for the GT-Air (but then, with a name like Air, you’d expect it to be I guess).
 Pretty well everyone seems to rate the vents as really effective, particularly for taking air over the top of the head and cooling you down.
 The chin vents are good for clearing the shield when it’s cold too and since it comes with a Pinlock anti-fog insert, ventilation is generally classed as great.
 And once you get the hang of which way’s open on the vents (ain’t that always the biggest problem?) then the controls for each of the vents are nice and big and easy to use.
 Spot on.